On short expressions for cosets of permutation subgroups: Main theorem: proof

-The third action, following (in case there is an orbit of size $>\frac{2}{3}|\Omega|$) from Corollary~\ref{cocertpart} and Propositions~\ref{prpybergiant}\ref{prpybergiantpart}-\ref{prpybersoj}\ref{prpybersojpart}, creates a new system of blocks strictly coarser than the original $\mathcal{B}$, at a cost of at most $K_{2}\log m\log n'$: what happens is, we have first to work on the coarser system, then after we have stabilized each coarser block we have to work on each one of them as the new orbit and the finer blocks as the new system; since the stabilizer of coarser blocks coincides with some block stabilizer of $\Gamma$, we also get $m',\frac{m}{m'}$ instead of $m$ in the two steps, for some $2\leq m'\leq\frac{m}{2}$.
-The bound on $\log M(n',r,m)$ given by this action is:
+The third action, following (in case there is an orbit of size $>\frac{2}{3}|\Omega|$) from Corollary~\ref{co:certpart} and Propositions~\ref{pr:pybergiant}\eqref{pr:pybergiantpart}-\ref{pr:pybersoj}\eqref{pr:pybersojpart}, creates a new system of blocks strictly coarser than the original $\mathcal{B}$, at a cost of at most $K_{2}\log m(\log n')^{e_{2}}$: $(K_{2},e_{2})$ is as in the previous action, as the largest expenses originate in the same results.
+What happens is, we have first to work on the coarser system, then after we have stabilized each coarser block we have to work on each one of them as the new orbit and the finer blocks as the new system; since the stabilizer of coarser blocks coincides with some block stabilizer of $\Gamma$, we also get $m',\frac{m}{m'}$ instead of $m$ in the two steps, for some $2\leq m'\leq\frac{m}{2}$.
+The bound on $\log M(n',r,m)$ given by this action is

 where $2\leq r'\leq\frac{r}{2}$ is the size of the coarser system.